-Most girls have some pain and discomfort, leading up to, during and after their period.
+Most have some pain and discomfort, leading up to, during and after their period.
 This is normal.
 In fact, the NHS says that 3 in 4 women or young women experience strong period pains.
 Your period pain should not be so bad that you cannot get up, go to school or college and carry on with your normal life.
 If it is then you should speak to your doctor.

 To learn more about periods, how to cope with cope with painful periods and when you should see a doctor, click below to download our information pack